Chicken Cordon Bleu Bake (Video)

 - Trim fat and any undesirable parts from each chicken breast, then cut each breast in half lengthwise so each one makes two thin chicken cutlets.

-- Rub a pinch of poultry seasoning on one side of each chicken cutlet.
+- Rub a pinch of poultry seasoning (affiliate link) on one side of each chicken cutlet.

 - Heat the oil over medium-high heat in a large frying pan, add chicken, and cook 2 minutes on each side.
 Remove chicken to paper towels spread out on the counter.
 (If you have a giant pan you might be able to cook all 8 pieces at once, but most people will need to cook it in two batches.)